schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 layout: post
 draft: true
 title: Modern Threading Issues
-description: While most modern stacks handle multiple users well, especially when those users do not share data, there are still cases where knowledge of parallel/threading issues is still good to keep in mind.
+description: Modern stacks handle multiple users well when those users do not share data, there are still cases where knowledge of parallel/threading issues is still good to keep in mind.
 category: [ software ]
 tags: [ threading ]
 ---